South Africa looking for change of fortune in third Test against England - The Observers - France 24

 South Africa: Faf du Plessis (captain), Dean Elgar, Pieter Malan, Zubayr Hamza, Rassie van der Dussen, Quinton de Kock, Vernon Philander, Dwaine Pretorius, Keshav Maharaj, Kagiso Rabada, Anrich Nortje.

-England: Joe Root (captain), Zak Crawley, Dom Sibley, Joe Denly, Ben Stokes, Ollie Pope, Jos Buttler (wkt), Sam Curran, Dom Bess or Jack Leach, Stuart Broad, Jofra Archer or Chris Woakes or Mark Wood.
+England: Joe Root (captain), Zak Crawley, Dom Sibley, Joe Denly, Ben Stokes, Ollie Pope, Jos Buttler (wkt), Sam Curran, Dom Bess, Stuart Broad, Jofra Archer or Chris Woakes or Mark Wood.

 Umpires: Bruce Oxenford, Rod Tucker (both AUS)